Gerardus Mercator: Duisburg, 1552–1594

-Around this time the marshall of Jülich approached Mercator and asked him to prepare a set of European regional maps which would serve for a grand tour by his patron's son, the crown prince Johannes.
+Around this time, the marshall of Jülich approached Mercator and asked him to prepare a set of European regional maps which would serve for a grand tour by his patron's son, the crown prince Johannes.
 This remarkable collection has been preserved and is now held in the British Library under the title Atlas of Europe (although Mercator never used such a title).
 Many of the pages were assembled from dissected Mercator maps and in addition there are thirty maps from the Theatrum Orbis Terrarum of Abraham Ortelius.

-Apart from a revision of the map of Europe in 1572 there would be no more large wall maps and Mercator began to address the other tasks that he had outlined in the Cosmographia.
+Apart from a revision of the map of Europe in 1572, there would be no more large wall maps and Mercator began to address the other tasks that he had outlined in the Cosmographia.
 The first of these was a new definitive version of Ptolemy's maps.
 That he should wish to do so may seem strange given that, at the same time, he was planning very different modern maps and other mapmakers, such as his friend Abraham Ortelius, had forsaken Ptolemy completely.
 It was essentially an act of reverence by one scholar for another, a final epitaph for the Ptolemy who had inspired Mercator's love of geography early in his life.
 He compared the great many editions of the Ptolemy's written Geographia, which described his two projections and listed the latitude and longitude of some 8000 places, as well as the many different versions of the printed maps which had appeared over the previous one hundred years, all with errors and accretions.
-Once again, this self-imposed diligence delayed publication and the 28 maps of Ptolemy appeared in 1578, after an interval almost ten years.
+Once again, this self-imposed diligence delayed publication and the 28 maps of Ptolemy appeared in 1578, after an interval of almost ten years.
 It was accepted by scholars as the "last word", literally and metaphorically, in a chapter of geography which was closed for good.